ejde/doc-qa/README.md

 # Document Q&A RAG App - Setup Guide

-This guide provides instructions for setting up and running the Document Q&A Retrieval-Augmented Generation (RAG) Streamlit app using Ollama for local LLM support.
+This guide provides instructions for setting up and running the Document Q&A Retrieval-Augmented Generation (RAG) Streamlit app using Ollama for local LLM support - the typical RAG 101 project.

 ## Prerequisites